chrisguest75/docker_examples/40_ssl_nginx/README.md

 # README
-Create an ssl proxy for a container.
+Create an ssl nginx endpoint for a container.

 TODO:
 * trust self signed